Yoric/Fosdem-2017/Redox.md

 - Upgrade the kernel, the drivers, your code independently.
 - No friction.
 - Also, easier to implement livepatching.
+- Also, easier to track compromised processes.

 ---

 # Security + µKernels FTW!

+- The worst that can happen to you is kernel compromise.
 - One process per file system, driver, security, ...
 - => isolated from the kernel
 - => isolated from each other